olivierelonga/laraRESTapi/readme.md

-using Postman for checking API endpoints.
+using Postman to checking API endpoints.
 Model, Migration, Factory and seeding of data in laravel.
 Transform any model for your API.
 Setup environments in Postman.